The Lobster is exactly the type of film that would never get made in Hollywood. It’s disturbingly funny and totally off-beat.

 The film explores the idea that humans are so obsessed with finding the perfect match, that those who fail to do so, have no relevance to society and may as well be reduced to animals.
 So, although the film is fantastical, it’s basically an extreme metaphor for how we often judge our self-worth in correspondence with our relationship status.

 I really enjoyed the first half of the film, which takes place almost entirely in the hotel.
-The Lobster loses its way when we are taken away from the hotel setting and when the film starts exploring the relationship between David, and Weiz’s character.
-As the plot thickens and takes us outdoors, the same level of intrigue decreases and at times, I did find my mind wandering.
-Ultimately, the film runs out of steam in the latter stages.
+The Lobster loses its way when we are taken away from the hotel setting and when the film starts exploring the relationship between David, and Weisz’s character.
+When the movie takes things outdoors, it’s not as engaging and I did find my mind wandering.

 I definitely appreciate The Lobster for what it is, but I’m not sure I’d want to watch it again.
 The film is intentionally dead-pan and gloomy, so it will only appeal to very niche audiences.
 Having said that, I’d still recommend The Lobster to anyone looking to watch a film with a bit of originality.
 It’s thought-provoking and it forces you to take a long look at relationships, and question what exactly makes a “good match”.